HeidiHamilton/MECH105_ALGORITHMS/Bisection/README.md

 Outputs produced:
 - An estimate of the root of the function within the given interval that satisfies the specified tolerance.

+This algorithm can be used to solve for the root of the given function.